 Layout rules

-Thesis margins and line spacing in Word
+Thesis margins and line spacing: Word setup guide

 Common thesis layout rules